 We hope this will lead to a more well-rounded set of recommendations and ideas.

 We will summarize the discussion and post the report online.
 We hope to take these reflections to online forums following the conference to build collegial support and exchange of ideas and information if there is sufficient interest.

-This year’s Networking Session will focus on the four thematic tracks of the conference:
+This year’s Networking Session will focus on: